Harry-cheong/CS-Notes/files/JavaScipt.md

 4. Multi-paradigm

-   - An approach and mindset of structuring code, which will direct your coding sytle and technique
+   - An approach and mindset of structuring code, which will direct your coding style and technique
    - Paradigms consist of Procedural Programming, Object Oriented Programming and Functional Programming

 5. Protype-based object-Oriented